-Like so many Victorian cemeteries, Old Gray Cemetery is adorned with a host of angels guiding us towards heaven, mourning the deceased or standing silent vigil over the dead.
-The cemetery traces its founding to 1850 and it was joined by the neighboring Knoxville National Cemetery in 1863 when General Ambrose Burnsides needed a location for the burial for Union troops occupying the city.
-Since its founding, Old Gray, named for poet Thomas Gray (who penned Elegy in a Country Churchyard), the cemetery has become the resting place of many notable citizens of Knoxville.
+Like so many Victorian cemeteries, Old Gray Cemetery is adorned with a host of angels guiding us towards heaven, mourning the deceased, or standing silent vigil over the dead.
+The cemetery traces its founding to 1850 and it was joined by the neighboring Knoxville National Cemetery in 1863, when General Ambrose Burnsides needed a location for the burial for Union troops occupying the city.
+Since its founding, Old Gray–named for English poet Thomas Gray who penned Elegy in a Country Churchyard–has become the resting place of many notable citizens of Knoxville.

 When I visited the cemetery last year in early December, it was cold and the stones sat huddled on the hills under leaden skies; skies that would later that day produce light snow.
 While I did not encounter any Black Aggies, I did see a number of apparently homeless people wandering through.
 In fact, I was greeted at the cemetery gates by a young woman shouting profanities as she strolled down the street.
 That, coupled with the homeless people, did add a sense of unease to this otherwise peaceful resting place.